crossing of the Frisco (SLSF) and a Southern Pacific (SP) spur track was located

-This track from the SP crossing the Frisco at 186 appears to
+This track from the SP crossing the Frisco at

 be the connection between the SP and MKT.
 The rail line on indicated